-Our Nautilus platform is designed both to be extremely sensitive (by virtue of being a single protein molecule platform) and to have an extremely wide dynamic range of detection (by virtue of measuring a very large number of molecules).
-In single protein molecule assays, dynamic range is defined by the total number of molecules measured.
+Our Nautilus Platform is designed both to be extremely sensitive (by virtue of being a single-molecule platform) and to have an extremely wide dynamic range of detection (by virtue of measuring a very large number of molecules).
+In single-molecule assays, dynamic range is defined by the total number of molecules measured.
 Consequently, a platform measuring a million molecules will have a smaller dynamic range than a platform measuring 10-million molecules.
-On our Nautilus platform, we project we will be able to reach sensitivity down to 1 molecule out of 10 billion.
-The figure below shows a limit of detection experiment performed on the Nautilus platform, approaching attomolar sensitivity (1 out of 1016).
-We are also able to use this sensitivity in flexible way, for example we can perform an extremely deep analysis of a single protein library sample across all lanes of a flow cell, or we can perform a multiplexed analysis by processing a batch of samples together (each sample protein library individually barcoded) during one proteome analysis system run.
+On our Nautilus Platform, we project we will be able to reach sensitivity down to 1 molecule out of 10 billion.
+The figure below shows a limit of detection experiment performed on the Nautilus Platform, approaching attomolar sensitivity (1 out of 10^{16}).
+We are also able to use this sensitivity in flexible way, for example we can perform an extremely deep analysis of a single protein library sample across all lanes of a flow cell, or we can perform a multiplexed analysis by processing a batch of samples together (each sample protein library individually barcoded) during one Proteomic Analysis System run.